John LaFalce: Congress

 In 1974, at the age of 35, LaFalce became the second Democrat, and the first since 1912, to win election to what was then the 36th congressional district of New York, which was based in Niagara Falls and also included much of northern Buffalo and the western suburbs of Rochester.
-LaFalce was elected as part of the "Watergate babies", the large Democratic freshman class elected in the wake of Watergate.
+LaFalce was elected as part of the "Watergate babies", the large Democratic freshman class elected in the wake of the Watergate scandal.
 He was reelected 13 times, rarely facing substantive opposition.

+LaFalce played a key role in airing the grievances of the displaced residents of Love Canal, which was part of his district, and spearheading the federal government's subsequent response to the environmental disaster.

 During his career in the House of Representatives, he served on both the Committee on Small Business and the Committee on Banking, Finance and Urban Affairs (now the Committee on Financial Services).
-In January 1987, he was elected by the Democratic Caucus as Chairman of the Committee on Small Business, thus becoming the first member of his class to chair a full, standing committee of the House.
+In January 1987, he was elected by the Democratic U.S. Congressional Caucus as Chairman of the Committee on Small Business, thus becoming the first member of his class to chair a full, standing committee of the House.
 Following the change in control of Congress in 1994, he served as the committee's ranking Democrat.
 In February 1998, he was elected the ranking Democrat on the Financial Services Committee and served in that capacity through 2003.

 LaFalce had numerous accomplishments as a legislator.
-For example, he is credited with initiating the Competitiveness Policy Council.
+For example, he is credited with having initiated the Competitiveness Policy Council.

-He crafted legislation that became the Financial Services Modernization Act of 1999 for which he and three other colleagues earned the American Financial Leadership Award from the Financial Services Roundtable.
+He crafted legislation that became the Gramm–Leach–Bliley Act of 1999 for which he and three other colleagues earned the American Financial Leadership Award from the Financial Services Roundtable.
 LaFalce also played a key leadership role in introducing and championing what ultimately became the Sarbanes-Oxley Act, signed by President Bush in July 2002.